acmill/comparison-complex/README.md

 <H1>
-  A repository of several well-known algorithms, and a test suite for understanding their effectiveness when compared against eachother
+  A repository of several well-known algorithms, and a test suite for understanding their effectiveness when compared
 </H1>

 <H3>